GUI of Pmfort Silverstack in dark mode listing clips of a porject

 • Copy & Paste?

-Original camera data never should be transferred using a simple file copy (e.g. with macOS Finder, Windows Explorer or a simple command line copy).
-To protect yourself from a really bad experience – like having lost a day's worth of footage because missing or corrupt files weren't noticed before the original recording media had been erased – your minimum standard should be checksum-verified data backups.
+To ensure the secure transfer of your original camera data, avoid using simple file copy methods (e.g. macOS Finder, Windows Explorer, or basic command line copy).
+Instead, follow these steps to ensure your are not loosing a day worth of footage because missing or corrupt files weren't noticed before the original recording media had been erased – your minimum standard should be checksum-verified data backups.

-A checksum is a small block of data that represents a file for the purpose of detecting errors that may have been introduced when the file was transmitted.
-There are different types of checksums, which are calculated with different algorithms, but all for that same purpose.
+- Checksums: A checksum is a small block of data representing a file, used to detect errors that may have been introduced during file transmission.
+Different types of checksums exist, calculated using various algorithms, but they all serve the same purpose.

-A data management tool which offers a "checksum verify" will calculate and compare the checksum of a file versus the checksum of its copy.
-The result of the verification (verified or failed), along some additional information then can be stored in checksum directory listing called media hash list (MHL).
+- Checksum Verification: A data management tool offering "checksum verify" will calculate and compare the checksum of a file with the checksum of its copy.
+The verification result (verified or failed), along with additional information, can then be stored in a checksum directory listing called a media hash list (MHL).

-A Media Hash List is an XML file which contains:
+A Media Hash List (MHL) is an XML file which contains:

 • the creator info (name, user name, host name, tool, checksum calculation start date and finishing date) followed by